One in four companies expects a “wave of insolvencies” / This is how companies are reacting now (Verian survey)

 The study does not show that the majority of companies are boldly investing in the future.
 57 and 52 percent of the industrial and commercial companies surveyed, respectively, want to postpone investments.
 And, surprisingly, most companies do not appear to be dealing with major innovation at all: 75 percent have come to the conclusion that artificial intelligence is of little or no (23 percent) relevance to them.
 Christian Säuberlich says: “Postponing investments in the short term can make sense in uncertain, economically tense phases.
 However, a prolonged investment backlog can result in significant losses in competitiveness.”

-About the Kantar Public study:
+About the Verian study:

 As part of the 'German Economic Pulse 2024' study, the market research company Verian (formerly: Kantar Public) conducted for us a telephone survey of 200 companies in Germany from the automotive, mechanical and plant engineering, consumer goods and retail sectors on current topics related to economic outlook, restructuring, insolvencies, refinancing and other structural challenges.

 The companies' sales amount to at least 50 million euros.
 Around a quarter of the companies surveyed generate more than 500 million euros a year.
-The survey period is the second quarter of 2024.

 About FTI-Andersch: